 - Transcripts – All undergraduate and graduate work from each institution attended.
 This includes foreign institutions, study abroad programs, junior colleges, and certification programs.
 A bachelor’s degree or recognized equivalent from an accredited institution with a satisfactory scholastic average of a minimum of 3.0 (B) is required.
 Upload unofficial transcripts with the online application for the departmental review.
 Official transcripts will be required if admitted.

 - International students who have never attended an English-speaking university must take the TOEFL examination, or equivalent.
-A minimum score of 230 is required for admission.
+Note: Students working on a M.A. degree in Spanish/Portuguese from a U.S. institution are required to take the TOEFL as evidence of English proficiency.
+A minimum score of 90 on the Toefl iBT is required for admission.
 TOEFL scores must be less than two (2) years old.
 You must request that Educational Testing Service (ETS) send the score report directly to UC Berkeley, please use the following codes: Institution code: 4833.

 - Writing Sample.
 Required for all applicants.
 Writing samples should be in the form of thesis or research paper on a topic relevant to the fields of Romance and/or Hispanic languages and literature (about 15-20 pages.
 English, Spanish, and Portuguese are accepted).
 Writing sample must be uploaded with the online application.